AndrewPritch/CTP110A1/README.md

 <h4> Personal Profile </h4>

 <img src=“Screen Shot 2019-06-26 at 5.50.38 pm.png”>
-<p> As an alternative to the Myers-Briggs test, I chose to complete the test i found on<p>
+<p> As an alternative to the Myers-Briggs test, I chose to complete the test i found on</p>
-<a href=“16personalities.com”>16personalities<a/>
+<a href=“16personalities.com”>16personalities/a>

 <img src=“Screen Shot 2019-06-26 at 5.51.05 pm.png”>
 <p> My results of online learning style test brought back a result of Tactile / Kinesthetic.
-To get my result I used<p>
+To get my result I used</p>

 <a href=“how-to-study.com”>How to Study<a/>

 <img src=“Screen Shot 2019-06-26 at 5.51.23 pm.png”>

 <p> For my third test, I chose a typing test, as I have found it could use some improvement.
 The test proved this!!
-I found this test at <p>
+I found this test at </p>
-<a href=“www.thetypingcat.com”>The Typing Cat<a/>
+<a href=“www.thetypingcat.com”>The Typing Cat</a>

   <h5> Personality Test: </h5>